-The Federal electorate of Blaxland runs from the M4 to M5 between Woodville Road and Stacey Street, covering 61 square kilometres and taking in the Auburn, Bankstown and Parramatta local government areas in Sydney's west.
-From north to south it includes the suburbs of Auburn, parts of Lidcombe, Berala, South Granville, Chester Hill, Bass Hill, Regents Park, Yagoona, Georges Hall, Milperra, Condell Park and parts of Bankstown.
+The Federal electorate of Blaxland runs from the M4 to M5 between Woodville Road and Stacey Street, covering 61 square kilometres and taking in the Canterbury-Bankstown and Cumberland local government areas in Sydney's west.
+From north to south it includes the suburbs of Auburn, parts of Lidcombe, Berala, South Granville, Villawood, Chester Hill, Bass Hill, Regents Park, Yagoona, Georges Hall, Milperra, Condell Park and Bankstown.

 Approximately 143,000 people live in Blaxland.